MelonMTRS/EyeStep-Reborn/README.txt

 address - location in memory of this instruction (whatever you called ReadInstruction with) operands - table of operands used

-'operands' can contain up to 4 operands per instruction. for example, mov eax,[ebx] contains 2 operands (source & destination) so for source you would use operands[0].
-For destination you would use operands[1].
+'operands' contains up to 4 operands (blank by default) per instruction for example, mov eax,[ebx] contains 2 operands (source & destination) For the source operand you can use operands[0], or inst.source() For destination, you can use operands[1], or inst.destination()

 The operand class contains the following: